axisgroup/design-process/1-Understand/README.md

 ﻿## Understand: Gather existing knowledge, understand users and their goals, expose assumptions and unknowns

-The first phase of the design engagement is about understanding the users, their goals and needs, understanding the stakeholders vision for the project, gathering existing knowledge on the business, and exposing assumptions and knowledge gaps.

-Throughout the Understand phase, you should be working on understanding the business, who is going to be using the product, what are their goals? what do users currently use and how do they use it?
-In what situations will the user be using the product or feature?
-What are their motivations behind using it?
-What are any outside motivators that might affect their use?

-The team should also talk about what they don't know and where there are knowledge gaps.
+The first phase of the design process aims to collect all the information necessary to design an effective and impactful solution.
+It involves three different areas of focus: the overall business context, the users’ tasks & needs, and the feasibility & availability of the data.
 At the end of Understand phase, the team should have established a solid understanding of the users and the problem at hand.

 ---
 ## Input/Output